Lighthouse (band): One Fine Morning and commercial success

 In July 1971, Lighthouse released One Fine Morning on Evolution/GRT.
 The title track from One Fine Morning was a hit in Canada, peaking at #2 on Canada's Singles Chart, eventually going platinum.
 The song was also an international and American hit, peaking at #24 on the Billboard Hot 100 chart, going gold, and the 'bubbling under' chart in the Netherlands.
 It was preceded on the Canadian charts by "Hats Off to the Stranger" (#9), yet another gold single.
+The album cover features psychedelic artwork by artist Brad Johannsen.
 That year the band performed at the anniversary celebration concert in the city of Hamilton.

 In between recording albums and touring 300 days a year, the band was involved in the first performances by a rock band with symphony orchestras, a collaboration with the Royal Winnipeg Ballet company, Ballet High, which toured across Canada, and a CBC production of Prometheus Bound with actress Irene Worth.

 Thoughts of Movin' On

 Thoughts of Movin' On was released on December 8, 1971.
 The lead single "Take It Slow (Out In The Country)" went to #12 on the Canadian Top 100, going gold.
 The album also features the hits "I Just Wanna Be Your Friend" (#54) and "I'd Be So Happy" (#32), the latter covered by Three Dog Night on their 1974 album Hard Labor.
+Thoughts of Movin' On also featured album artwork by Brad Johannsen.
 Both Thoughts of Movin' On and One Fine Morning eventually went platinum in Canada.